-The history of Bluetooth technology, which was knows as short-link radio, began in 1989.
+The history of Bluetooth technology, which was known as short-link radio, began in 1989.
 The technology was initiated by Ericsson Mobile Company in order to develop wireless headsets.
-Since then, the Bluetooth technology has experienced a long way of development and several generations.
+Since then, Bluetooth technology has experienced a long way of development and several generations.

 However, these two protocols are not the only ones, since the history of BLE beacons knows also AltBeacon and URIBeacon.
-The first one is the first open source analogue to iBeacon.
+The first one is the first open-source analog to iBeacon.
 The second one is a platform to send an URL instead of transmitting an identifier« Back to Glossary Index